-This Green Living Guide is full of no-cost and low-cost ways YOU can go green.
-The tips are specific and easy ways to save energy, conserve water, limit your waste, improve your surroundings, and reduce your impact on nature.
+These guidelines contain numerous no-cost and low-cost ways you can go green.
+There are simple and easy measures you can take to save energy, conserve water, limit your waste, improve your surroundings, and reduce your impact on the environment.

-By following these tips, you can save money, enhance your quality of life, and help save the earth.
+By following the recommendations set forth in this Guide, you can save money, enhance your quality of life, and help protect people and the planet for generations to come.